Monrovia Van Hoose, LCSW-S, CGP

 I hold an MSSW from Columbia University, and was the first social work intern at the Harvey Milk High School – the first school in the US created as a safe learning environment for LGBTQ students.
 I was the Clinical Director of Out Youth Austin from 2008 to 2012.
 In 2011 I began offering private practice psychotherapy, and have been doing it full time since 2012.
+In 2023, I became a Certified Group Psychotherapist.
 For undergraduate education, I attended the University of Texas at Austin where I earned a BA in English Literature & Cultural Anthropology.

-My specialties include gender identity, sexuality, adolescents, young adults, identity exploration, and LGBTQ issues.
+My specialties include attachment, family of origin work, identity exploration, gender identity, sexuality, adolescents, young adults, and LGBTQ issues.
 I work frequently with Depression, Anxiety, low self-esteem, Mood Disorders, Personality Disorders, behavioral issues, self-harm, relationship issues, boundaries, and phase of life changes.

 My therapeutic modalities include Psychoanalytic Psychotherapy, Modern Analytic, Object Relations, Dialectical Behavioral Therapy, Motivational Interviewing, Cognitive Behavioral Therapy, and Mindfulness techniques.

-Influential clinicians include Yalom, Winnicot, Linehan, Nancy McWilliams, Jung, and yes, Freud.
+Influential clinicians include Yalom, Winnicot, Linehan, Nancy McWilliams, Louis Ormont, Jung, and yes, Freud.

-I am currently providing individual, family, and relationship therapy and welcome clients of all backgrounds, gender identities, and sexual orientations.
+I am currently providing individual, family, relationship, and group therapy and welcome clients of all backgrounds, gender identities, and sexual orientations.

 My therapeutic perspective is informed by my background as an artist, feminist, activist, parent, and sex positive individual.
 Personal interests that inform my therapeutic style include philosophy, existentialism, music, pop culture, physical health, personal responsibility, humor, and literature.